green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 ```

 ### SSL

 TODO!

-No throrough documentation on this yet!
+No thorough documentation on this yet!
 However you have to configure NGINX
 accordingly so that it finds the SSL credentials and certificate.
 This is done in the `/docker/nginx/frontend.conf`.